 All degree-seeking graduate students are required to be enrolled for at least one hour each semester (including summer terms) until all requirements for the Master of Science in Forest Resources degree are fulfilled.
-A student who has not enrolled in graduate course in a semester and who has not received prior written permission for a time-limited period of inactivity may be terminated from the School of Forestry and Natural Resources graduate program.
+A student who has not enrolled in graduate course in a semester and who has not received prior written permission for a time-limited period of inactivity may be terminated from the Forest Resources Master of Science program.
 An approved period of inactivity may not normally exceed one calendar year.
 Faculty are under no obligation to assist a student with graduate work when the student is not currently enrolled.